Scotchester/jellybeans/_posts/2021-12-24-jelly-belly-holiday-favorites.md

 ## Conclusion

-This is not quite as successful as some of the Jelly Belly themed collections, but it's definitely a worthy set to put out to much on during the holidays.
+This is not quite as successful as some of the Jelly Belly themed collections, but it's definitely a worthy set to put out to munch on during the holidays.

 Category         | Score
 ---------------- | ---------------